hadronized/blog/Getting_Into_Netwire.md

 reaction through callbacks, we consume events over time.
 Instead of building a callback that will be passed as reaction to the `setPushButtonCallback` function, we consume and transform events over time.
-The main idea of FRP could be summed up with following concepts:
+The main idea of FRP could be summed up with the following concepts:

   - *behaviors*: a behavior is a value that reacts to time
   - *events*: events are just values that have occurrences in time